M-35 (Michigan highway): After Ford

 In 1939, M-35 from Negaunee to Big Bay to L'Anse was officially canceled as a state trunkline highway.
 Constructed portions were turned over to local control, becoming Skanee Road in Baraga County and CR 510 in Marquette County.
 This left a discontinuous routing for 13 years.
 The southern segment of M-35 ran from Menominee to Negaunee, and the northern segment ran from Baraga to Ontonagon along the modern M-38.
 The two segments were rejoined in 1953, closing the gap left by the cancelled Huron Mountain route.
 M-35 signs were added to existing highway signs westward from the end of the southern segment at Negaunee along US 41/M-28 and US 41 to Baraga, to connect with the northern segment westward to Ontonagon.

 In 1964, several abandoned underground mine shafts collapsed underneath the roadway, forcing a rerouting of M-35 out of the City of Negaunee.
 Before the rerouting, M-35 was routed from Palmer north to Negaunee using a portion of County Road near Lucy Hill.
 It also followed Silver Street connecting with part of Business M-28, a business loop of M-28, through downtown Negaunee to US 41 north of town.
-This former segment is still shown on some maps (such as Google Maps) as "Old M-35".
 Since this rerouting, M-35 runs from Palmer past Goose Lake to end in Negaunee Township.
 The only naturbahn, or natural track, luge run in North America crosses the former routing of M-35 in Negaunee.
 This luge run crosses over the abandoned street at the end of County Road at Lucy Hill.

 The last major changes to M-35 came in January 1969 when the section from Baraga to Ontonagon was given the M-38 designation.
 The M-35 concurrencies were removed along US 41/M-28 and US 41 in Marquette and Baraga counties.
 This change shortened the highway designation and moved the northern terminus to the present location in Negaunee Township.
 Since then, sections of the roadway were realigned in Richmond Township south of Palmer to straighten some of the many curves between Palmer and Gwinn in 1989.
 MDOT constructed a new 20-space commuter parking lot at the southern terminus of M-553 at M-35 in August 2008 as part of an effort to offer expanded ride-sharing opportunities in Marquette County.